snake8/NeuralNetworkPython/README.md

 # NeuralNetworkPython
-Simple 3 layer neural network
+3 layer neural network.
+For testing using mnist dataset